*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The result is an added citrus and herbal flavor to your green tea.
 There is also a bit of spicy flavor that this wonderful spice brings to the occasion.

-20. Cinnamon, Tried and True.
-This wonderful spice might seem an odd addition to this list.
+this wonderful spice might seem an odd addition to this list.
 But the spicy woody flavor adds a beautiful new texture to your cup of green tea.

 The fragrance alone makes it worth your time to add a stick to your boiling teapot.
 The cinnamon stick can be used multiple times for quite a few cups of this outstanding flavor combination.